 16. Close unused rooms to help contain the heat in one area

-17. Park facing east, so that the sun will melt the frost and do a lot of your snow removal work for you.
+By facing east, the sun will melt the frost and do a lot of your snow removal work for you.
+That’s letting Mother Nature take care of you.

 18. Waterproof your socks by putting a sandwich bag over them